 2023 NBA Mock Draft 10.0: Latest intel, predictions and analysis on all 58 picks

+2023 NBA Mock Draft 10.0: Latest intel on Wednesday, predictions and analysis on all 58 picks

 NEW YORK — The NBA Draft is Thursday (8 p.m.
-ET, ABC/ESPN) and after the NBA Draft Combine, agent pro days and team workouts and interviews, both the first and second round are starting to take shape.
+ET, ABC/ESPN) and after the NBA Draft Combine, agent pro days, team workouts and interviews, both the first and second rounds are starting to take shape.
 Everyone knows 7-foot-4 Victor Wembanyama is slated to go No. 1, and the uncertainty and speculation starts at No. 2 with the Charlotte Hornets.
-Yahoo Sports' Jake Fischer reported last week that both Brandon Miller and Scoot Henderson will be working out for the Hornets one last time Monday.

 Yahoo Sports will update the latest mock draft heading into Thursday's NBA Draft with the latest intel and trade news.
 Below are the latest predictions and analysis on all 58 picks.